spiwokv/Rtutorial/lessons/06_univariate_descriptive_statistics.md

 var(x)
 sum((x-mean(x))**2/(length(x)-1))
 ```
-Standart deviation estimate can be calculated by function `sd`, or manually:
+Standard deviation estimate can be calculated by function `sd`, or manually:
 ```R
 sd(x)
 sqrt(var(x))
 sqrt(sum((x-mean(x))**2/(length(x)-1)))
 ```
-Standart error of the mean does not have own function in (basic) R, so we can calculate it manually:
+Standard error of the mean does not have own function in (basic) R, so we can calculate it manually:
 ```R
 sd(x)/sqrt(length(x))
 ```